 A VPN extends a private LAN over public networks to provide remote users with secure access.
 VPNs use tunneling protocols and encryption to connect offices and remote workers virtually through LAN or WAN networks.
 This protects critical data transmissions over public areas.

 A network’s topology refers to how its devices connect and communicate with each other.
-Understanding the basic types of network topologies will help you visualize how devices interact in real-world networks.
+Here are the types of network topology.

-Tree topology – Built upon bus and star topologies.
-Contains central hubs/switches with connected devices that can act as hubs for more devices.
+- Tree topology – Built upon bus and star topologies.
+It contains central hubs/switches with connected devices that can act as hubs for more devices.
 Allows for easy network expansion via the addition of more tree “branches.”

-Hybrid topology – As the name says, a hybrid topology combines multiple topologies into one network.
-For example, connecting star and bus topologies to leverage the advantages of both.
+- Hybrid topology – As the name says, a hybrid topology combines multiple topologies into one network.
+For example, I am connecting star and bus topologies to leverage both advantages.

 How Computer Networks are Connected